CBSE Class 7 > Class 7 Notes > Mathematics (Maths) (Old NCERT) > Simple Equations Class 7 Notes Maths Chapter 4

 Setting Up an Equation

-• Let the unknown number Sara thought of be denoted as x.
+• Let the unknown number Sarita thought of be x.

-• Solving this equation gives the original number x=15.
+• Solving this equation finds the original number x=15.

-• Let the unknown number Balu thought of be denoted as yy.
+• Let the unknown number Balu thought of be y.

-• Solving this equation gives the original number y = 7.
+• Solving this equation finds the original number y = 7.

 An equation is like a balance scale.
-It has an equal sign in the middle, which shows that the value on the left side is the same as the value on the right side.
-The left side is called the LHS, and the right side is called the RHS.
+It has an equal sign "=" in the middle, which shows that the value on the left side is the same as the value on the right side.
+The part on the left of = is the LHS (left-hand side) and the part on the right is the RHS (right-hand side).

 Both the above equations are the same.Both the above equations are the same.

-• An equation remains the same even if the LHS and RHS are interchanged.
+• An equation remains true if LHS and RHS are interchanged.

 • If there is a sign other than the equality sign between the LHS and RHS, it is not an equation.